-Badwater Salt Flat Trail is a 1 mile lightly trafficked out and back trail located near Death Valley, CA that features a waterfall and is good for all skill levels.
+Badwater Salt Flat Trail is a 1 mile lightly trafficked out and back trail located near Death Valley, California that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, walking, and camping and is accessible from October until March.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Lowest to Highest trail is a 140 mile point to point trail that begins at Badwater Basin in Death Valley and ends at Mt.
 Whitney and is rated as strenuous.
 The trail is primarily used for hiking and is accessible spring, summer and fall.
 Hike from the lowest point to the highest point in the US.
 L2H trail is different than the L2H marathon race.
 The trail tends to stay away from roads as much as possible.
 The trail will take you through alot of desert without water.
 Do research on optimal water cache points and carry lots of water.
 There are springs, some stores, and campground spigots along the trail.
 As with everything in the desert do not rely on these sources as they may be dried up or closed.
 There are places to mail yourself supplies do your research and call ahead.
 Badwater Basin, Darwin falls, Cerro Gordo ghoast town, Mt.
 Whitney, China Garden Spring, joshua trees, and amazing views.
 Do some research and planning and you will be pleseantly surprised.

 So weird!
 Look up high on the mountain above you there is a sign that says sea level.
 Looks like you are walking on snow, but it's white salt!

 Panoramic view of this alien landscape in its complete glory will leave you spell bounded

 Cool thing to see, you don't have to walk that far if you don't wish to